An Intuitive Tutorial to Gaussian Process Regression: MATHEMATICAL BASICS

-\section{Mathematical Basics}
+This tutorial aims to provide an intuitive introduction to Gaussian process regression (GPR).
+GPR models have been widely used in machine learning applications due to their representation flexibility and inherent capability to quantify uncertainty over predictions.
+The tutorial starts with explaining the basic concepts that a Gaussian process is built on, including multivariate normal distribution, kernels, non-parametric models, and joint and conditional probability.
+It then provides a concise description of GPR and an implementation of a standard GPR algorithm.
+In addition, the tutorial reviews packages for implementing state-of-the-art Gaussian process algorithms.
+This tutorial is accessible to a broad audience, including those new to machine learning, ensuring a clear understanding of GPR fundamentals.

+\chapteri{G}aussian Process is a key model in probabilistic supervised machine learning, widely applied in regression and classification tasks.
+It makes predictions incorporating prior knowledge (kernels) and provides uncertainty measures over its predictions \cite{Rasmussen2006}.
+Despite its broad application, understanding GPR can be challenging, especially for professionals outside computer science, due to its reliance on complex concepts like multivariate normal distribution, kernels, and non-parametric models.

+This tutorial aims to explain GPR in a clear, accessible way, starting from fundamental mathematical concepts including multivariate normal distribution, kernels, non-parametric models, and joint and conditional probability.
+To facilitate an intuitive understanding, the tutorial extensively utilizes plots and provides practical code examples, available at \url{https://github.com/jwangjie/Gaussian-Process-Regression-Tutorial}.
+This tutorial is designed to make GPR accessible to a diverse audience, ensuring that even those new to the field can grasp its core principles.

+\section{MATHEMATICAL BASICS}

-This section reviews the basic concepts needed to understand GPR.
-We start with the Gaussian (normal) distribution, then explain theories of multivariate normal distribution (MVN), kernels, non-parametric model, and joint and conditional probability.
-In regression, given some observed data points, we want to fit a function to represent these data points, then use the function to make predictions at new data points.
-For a given set of observed data points shown in Fig. \ref{FIG:1}(a), there are infinite numbers of possible functions that fit these data points.
-In Fig. \ref{FIG:1}(b), we show five sample functions that fit the data points.
-In GPR, the Gaussian processes conduct regression by defining a distribution over these infinite number of functions \cite{ghahramani2011tutorial}.
+This section explains the foundational concepts essential for understanding Gaussian process regression (GPR).
+We start with the Gaussian (normal) distribution, followed by an explanation of multivariate normal distribution (MVN) theories, kernels, non-parametric models, and the principles of joint and conditional probability.
+The objective of regression is to formulate a function that accurately represents observed data points and then utilize this function for predicting new data points.
+Considering a set of observed data points depicted in Fig. \ref{FIG:1}(a), an infinite array of potential functions can be fitted to these data points.
+Fig. \ref{FIG:1}(b) illustrates five such sample functions.
+In GPR, Gaussian processes perform regression by defining a distribution over this infinite number of functions \cite{ghahramani2011tutorial}.